Before putting any bulky items outside, please leave them in the house and consider whether they can be reused.

 We offer a service to collect bulky household items that are too big to fit into a wheeled bin, black box, cannot be transported to one of our recycling centres or donated through the National re-use phone line.

 How much does it cost?

-If you have used your free bulky uplift and require an additional collection, this will cost £30 per uplift.
+If you need any additional uplifts during this period, there will be a charge of £30 per uplift.
 We will accept a maximum of 5 items per uplift from outside the front of the property.

 How to request a bulky uplift